Installation

 # OPTIONAL: --release flag

-cargo +nightly build -p kinode
+cargo build -p kinode

 The resulting binary will be at path kinode/target/debug/kinode.
 (Note that this is the binary crate inside the kinode workspace.)